saberomidii/Safety/README.md

 # Safety
-This repository is dedicated to research in the field of safety for autonomous vehicles, focusing on multiple aspects of safety analysis.
-It explores the Hamilton-Jacobi-Isaacs (HJI) approach, Markov Decision Processes (MDPs), and Bayesian models.
+This repository is dedicated to my Ph.D. thesis, which focuses on safety for autonomous vehicles using various frameworks.

-This is a test.

-I am going to write this repositorty and clean it soon.